user234683/youtube-local/README.md

 * Themes: Light, Gray, and Dark
 * Subtitles
 * Easily download videos or their audio
+* No ads
 * View or post comments
 * Works without Javascript
 * Theater and non-theater mode
 * Subscriptions that are independent from Youtube
+  * Can import subscriptions from Youtube
   * Works by checking channels individually
   * Can be set to automatically check channels.
   * For efficiency of requests, frequency of checking is based on how quickly channel posts videos